alretagealbader/Retage-Portfolio/Barplot.md

 sad = df.tail(5)
 data = happy.append(sad, ignore_index = True)
 ```
 Here, I made a few modifications to the barplot so the countries' names are clearly legible.
+I gained proffeciency with the Seaborn package to present the following barplot.

 ```python
 #  Making a Bar Plot using Seaborn